jinxinyii/DISC-Assessment/README.md

 # Project Title: DISC Assessment

 ## Purpose
-This project aims to evaluate the skills and knowledge of participants through various tasks and assessments.
-The DISC Assessment specifically focuses on understanding personality traits and behavioral styles to enhance team dynamics and individual performance.
+This project aims to test our skills as a group by collaboratively developing a comprehensive DISC Assessment tool.
+The focus is on understanding personality traits and behavioral styles to enhance team dynamics and individual performance.

 ## Team Members
 - Elmar - Code Integrator